Tom Perez: 'We've Gotten Away From The Basics As A Party'

 Labor Secretary Tom Perez Makes Case To Be Next DNC Chair

-The Maryland native is the president's labor secretary, but spoke in his personal capacity.
-He vowed to fight Donald Trump's agenda when it goes against Democratic principles, said he wants to lead the DNC by focusing on party infrastructure and grassroots organizing, argued that Democrats have "gotten away from the basics as a party," but he sidestepped when asked if he thought the DNC put a finger on the scale for Hillary Clinton in the Democratic primary.
+The Maryland resident is the president's labor secretary but spoke in his personal capacity.
+He vowed to fight Donald Trump's agenda when it goes against Democratic principles, said he wants to lead the DNC by focusing on party infrastructure and grass-roots organizing, and argued that Democrats have "gotten away from the basics as a party," but he sidestepped when asked if he thought the DNC put a finger on the scale for Hillary Clinton in the Democratic primary.

-On The DNC's Failures in Organizing
+On the DNC's failures in organizing

 On hacking during the election, and what is revealed about the DNC favoring Clinton over Sanders

-Note: A previous version of this story incorrectly called Tom Perez a native of Maryland.
-He's actually a native of Buffalo, N.Y., and resides in Maryland.